repoze/repoze.who/README.txt

       extractor, the userid of the user would be returned (which would be the same as the login name).

-Egress Stages
+Response (Egress) Stages

-  repoze.pam performs the following operations in the following order during request egress:
+  repoze.pam performs the following operations in the following order during middleware egress:

   1. Response Classification